pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/The_Groundwater_Domain.md

     source_writer.Write()

 At the end only the boundary meshes are missing.
-The ExtractSurface utility from the opengeosys project can be used to extract the boundary mesh.
+Finally, we create the boundary meshes using the ExtractSurface utility from the OGS project.
 If OGS is operated under Ubuntu, it works like this:

     ogs_container_string = "singularity exec ABSOLUTE/PATH/TO/PYMANGA/pyMANGA/TreeModelLib/BelowgroundCompetition/OGS/container/ogs_container.sif "